My stay at Yukimurasaki Takayama was one of the biggest highlights of my trip to Japan.

 Most ryokans would include board in the room price.
 Having a traditional multi-course meal is also an obligatory part of the ryokan experience.

 Traditionally ryokans served food in the room.
 However, at Yukimurasaki, you’ll have to get to the dining area, where you have a designated private room.
 When we arrived, they’ve prepared our starters alongside a menu with our names on.
-I didn’t have an issue with this.
-In fact, I thought it was a better arrangement, since they were able to do turn down service in our room while we had dinner.
+I thought this was a better arrangement than having an in-room experience, since they were able to perform turn down in our room while we had dinner.

 Breakfast